 About Recorder Class:

 Since 1998 I have taught a skill based music program to homeschoolers in the Chattanooga area.
-We meet once a week for 55 mins (45 min. for Kindergarteners) to sing, play musical games, play recorder/precorder and learn music.
+We meet once a week for 55 mins (45 min. for PreWindsongs) to sing, play musical games, play recorder/precorder and learn music.
 Musical skills are taught in grades K-4th through the use of traditional folk songs from America and around the world.
 We also do Classical music listening.
-About 90 homeschool students in 10 small group classes were involved in my program last year.

-Kindergarten students start out learning very basic concepts such as steady beat, high, low; short, long; same, different; and progress in 1st grade to reading simple rhythms to more complex rhythms in 2nd grade such as ; to still yet more complex ; ; by 3rd and 4th grade.
+PreWindsongs students start out learning very basic concepts such as steady beat, high, low; short, long; same, different; and progress to reading simple rhythms.
+In Windsongs 1 simple rhythms such as are reviewed and expanded to more complex rhythms in Windsongs 2 such as ;to still yet more complex ; ; by Windsongs 3 and 4.
 These skills are taught through singing and recorder playing of traditional folk songs and games.

-Each student in the 1-4th grade classes receives instruction for 55 min.
-(45 for Kindergarteners) Music classes have a max of 12 students (10 for Kindergarten) in each class.
+Each student in the Windsongs classes receives instruction for 55 min.
+(45 for PreWindsongs) Music classes have a max of 12 students in each class.
 This makes learning efficient and individualized.
 By having small classes I can spend time with each student and still have a large enough group to play the musical games that reinforce the skills learned in class.
 Also, I am able to spend quality time helping and encouraging each child to be all they can be musically as well as socially.

 increased.
 There is indeed a strong connection between music education and academic success!